Cyclonic Niño: Subsequent findings

 Later researchers have suggested that the increased winds may actually strengthen the El Niño Southern Oscillation and that Eocene and Pliocene warm climates still featured an ENSO cycle.
 This does not necessarily imply that there still was an east–west temperature gradient in the Pacific Ocean, which instead might have featured an eastward expanded Pacific warm pool.
-Temperature reconstructions based on corals and reconstructed precipitation data from Chinese loess indicate that there was no permanent El Niño like state.
+Temperature reconstructions based on corals and reconstructed precipitation data from Chinese loess indicate that there was no permanent El Niño-like state.
 Another 2013 study with a different climate model indicated that tropical cyclones in the western Pacific may actually induce cooling of eastern Pacific sea surface temperatures.
 A 2015 simulation of tropical cyclogenesis did not show increased tropical cyclone genesis in the Pliocene, although the simulation did not obtain a decreased East-West Pacific temperature gradient and it did obtain increased tropical cyclone activity in the parts of the Central Pacific most critical for the occurrence of Cyclonic Niño effects.
 A 2018 simulation implied that adding tropical cyclone mixing induced climate phenomena to simulations of mid-Piacenzian climate can in some aspects improve and in others reduce the match between the modelled climate and the climate reconstructed from paleoclimate data.
 A 2019 study concluded that tropical cyclone activity in the Western Pacific is correlated to El Niño-associated temperature anomalies months later.

 A 2010 climate simulation indicated that increasing the average winds of tropical cyclones induced warming in the Eastern Pacific and cooling in the Western Pacific, consistent with an El Niño like response; there is also strengthening of the Hadley cell of the atmospheric circulation and some heat is transported out of the tropics by the western boundary currents.
 Similar East-West temperature changes were obtained in other 2010 and 2011 studies; in the latter high latitude temperatures warmed by about 0.5–1 C-change and a global warming by 0.2 C-change and the former indicated that the heat is transported at depths of about 200 m towards the Equatorial Undercurrent which then brings it into the Eastern Pacific.
 Similar effects but of much smaller magnitude are seen in the North Atlantic and other oceans and there are also changes to the Indonesian Throughflow.
 A 2013 study using tropical cyclones from the 2003 Pacific typhoon season including Typhoon Chan-hom showed that the tropical cyclone winds could induce eastward moving equatorial waves and suggested that such typhoon induced waves can start El Niño events when background conditions are favourable.
 A 2014 study showed a total increase in ocean heat content caused by the typhoons and hurricanes active between 2004 and late 2005.
 Another 2018 simulation shows that warm subsurface anomalies are transported eastward into the Eastern Pacific.
+A 2025 paper conversely found that most of this heat is transported into the Kuroshio Current although the current's heat transport itself is weakened by typhoon activity.